You want to split your result HTML into different files, all correctly linked.

 For example, if you have a chapter about introduction, you could

-set the ID to intro
+set the ID to intro.
+Any sections

 inside this chapter would use it as a prefix and append their